Woosmap/geofencing-android-sdk/doc/EnablingLocation.md

 If a user who previously granted location permissions upgrades to Android Q, some permissions are inherited when upgrading location permissions in the background, depending on your app settings.
 More info on the ACCESS_BACKGROUND_LOCATION in this documentation [https://developer.android.com/training/location/receive-location-updates](https://developer.android.com/training/location/receive-location-updates).

-Android Q also introduces location reminders in the background.
+Android Q also introduced location reminders in the background.
 If the user grants background permissions, Android displays a reminder after a few days, allowing him to modify the parameters

 ### Location updates in Android 11

+Android 11 evolves even more on requesting for background location and restricts a bit its usage.

 #### One-time access
-The system permissions dialog includes an option give users more control over when an app can access location information.
+The system permissions dialog includes an option giving users more control over when an app can access location information.

 <p align="center">
   <img alt="PermissionOneTime" src="https://github.com/woosmap/woosmap-geofencing-android-sdk/raw/master/assets/PermissionOneTime.png" width="30%">